 This section lasts up to 40 minutes at DipABRSM level and includes a performance demonstration and Viva Voce.

-At LRSM level, this section lasts up to 50 minutes and additionally includes a Case Study Portfolio and Video of Teaching Practice submission.
+submission.
 This means that the candidate should be a piano teacher with at least a few students of varying levels.

 Performance Demonstration